-The Doan Creek Trail Race is the first and only ultra trail racing event that takes place in the City of Cleveland.
-The course is nestled between suburban and city streets in an inspiring gorge that contains much natural beauty.
-It is arguably the hardest 50K in North Eastern Ohio.
+Doan Creek Trail Race was the first ever ultra TRAIL racing event in the City of Cleveland which was first held in 2015.
+The course is nestled between suburban and city streets in an inspiring gorge that contains much natural beauty

-There are strings attached however.
-The event will provide a first rate running experience for its participants but they must give back by doing two or more of the following:
+There are strings attached.
+The event will provide a first rate running experience for its participants but they MUST give back to our community in need by doing two of the following.

-3) DOANate time to our Environmental Clean Up Program
+2) DOANate time and effort to our Environmental Clean Up Program

 Mostly single track and gnarly punishing trail